PlasmaPy/PlasmaPy-Tutorials/pull-request/README.md

 ## Create a new branch in your local repo
 This step is not strictly necessary to make a PR, but is highly recommended as part of the git workflow in general, so we shall take the time to go through it here.
+You can do this with the command `git branch new_contributor` and then `git checkout new_contributor`.
+These commands are explained below.

 #### Branches
 Branches are a vital feature of git that allow different development tasks to be self-contained.